Free and Open Indo-Pacific: New Zealand's strategic direction

 In October 2021, the New Zealand Ministry of Foreign Affairs and Trade (MFAT) published the MFAT Strategic Intentions 2021-2025 which describes "seven strategic goals".
 For the Indo-Pacific, the MFAT's goal is:

 "Embed Aotearoa New Zealand as an active and integral partner in shaping an Indo-Pacific order that delivers regional stability and economic integration."

 "Free and Open Indo-Pacific constructs", "free and open trade" and "free and open regional development" are also described in the document.

 Fiji's Ocean of Peace declaration

-In 2023.
-Fiji’s Prime Minister, Sitiveni Rabuka, proposed a visionary initiative, the "Ocean of Peace" declaration, and it was endorsed at the Pacific Islands Forum Leaders Meeting in September 2025.
+In 2023, Fiji's Prime Minister, Sitiveni Rabuka, proposed a visionary initiative, the "Ocean of Peace" declaration, and it was endorsed at the Pacific Islands Forum Leaders Meeting in September 2025.

-At the Japan-Fiji summit meeting and signing ceremony in November 2025, the "Ocean of Peace" declaration was regared to share the same principles as the "Free and Open Indo-Pacific (FOIP)" such as respect for sovereignty and maintaining a rules-based international order, and the two leaders affirmed their cooperation toward the realization of a FOIP.
+At the Japan-Fiji summit meeting and signing ceremony in November 2025, the "Ocean of Peace" declaration was regarded to share the same principles as the "Free and Open Indo-Pacific (FOIP)" such as respect for sovereignty and maintaining a rules-based international order, and the two leaders affirmed their cooperation toward the realization of a FOIP.